Granddi Ngoyi

-Granddi N'Goyi Majundu (born 17 May 1988) is a professional footballer who plays for Régional 1 club Sénart-Moissy.
-He is a former France under-21 team international, and also received a call up to the DR Congo.
-He plays primarily as a midfielder.
+Granddi N'Goyi Majundu (born 17 May 1988) is a former professional footballer who played as a midfielder.
+He made one appearance for the DR Congo, having previously represented France internationally at youth level.

 Club career

 Paris St. Germain and loans

 N'Goyi was born to DR Congolese parents in Melun, a suburb of the French capital Paris.
 He began his career in the youth ranks of capital club Paris Saint-Germain.
-In 2007, he graduated to the first-team of Paris Saint-Germain, where he made 7 first team appearances in Ligue 1 for the club, with him mainly playing back up to Claude Makélélé and Jérémy Clément in the defensive midfielder positions.
+In 2007, he graduated to the first team of Paris Saint-Germain, where he made seven first team appearances in Ligue 1 for the club, with him mainly playing back up to Claude Makélélé and Jérémy Clément in the defensive midfielder positions.

 On 7 January 2009, he went on loan to Ligue 2 side Clermont Foot.
-In total he played 19 games and scored 1 goal for Clermont.
+In total, he played 19 games and scored 1 goal for Clermont.

-After impressing on loan, he returned to Paris Saint-Germain for the 2009–10 season, where he played more regularly, playing in 16 of Paris Saint-Germain Ligue 1 games and making a further 4 appearances in Cup games, again Ngoyi was usually used as back up to Makélélé and Clément.
+After impressing on loan, he returned to Paris Saint-Germain for the 2009–10 season, where he played more regularly, playing in 16 of Paris Saint-Germain Ligue 1 games and making a further four appearances in cup games, again N'Goyi was usually used as a back up to Makélélé and Clément.

 He spent the 2010–11 season on loan at Brest playing 25 games.

-After his former France U21 teammate Blaise Matuidi signed for Paris Saint-Germain, Ngoyi went on loan to Ligue 2 side Nantes for the 2011–12 season.
-He revealed after the signing of Matuidi, that he joined Nantes as he wanted to be playing regular football at this stage of his career rather than being a back-up player at Paris Saint-Germain.
+After his former France U21 teammate Blaise Matuidi signed for Paris Saint-Germain, N'Goyi went on loan to Ligue 2 side Nantes for the 2011–12 season.
+He revealed after the signing of Matuidi that he joined Nantes as he wanted to be playing regular football at this stage of his career rather than being a backup player at Paris Saint-Germain.
 In total, he played 20 games scoring 1 goal for Nantes.

 Troyes

 On 28 June 2012, he signed a three-year contract with Troyes AC, newly promoted to Ligue 1, on a free transfer from Paris Saint-Germain.
 He was unable to keep Troyes AC in Ligue 1 with them finishing 19th during the 2012–13 season.
-In total he played 31 games for Troyes scoring 1 goal.
+In total, he played 31 games for Troyes scoring 1 goal.

 Palermo

-In summer 2013, after Troyes AC's relegation from Ligue 1, he moved on to then-Serie B Italian club Palermo on a four-year contract.
+In the summer of 2013, after Troyes AC's relegation from Ligue 1, he moved on to then-Serie B Italian club Palermo on a four-year contract.
 On 11 August 2013, he made his Palermo debut playing in the Italian Cup match against Cremonese.
 On 24 August, he made his Serie B debut when started for Palermo against Modena in a 1–1 draw.
-In his first season at the club, he earned promotion to Serie A after his club promoted during the 2013–14 season, Palermo reached promotion with 5 games to spare, going up as Champions.
+In his first season at the club, he earned a promotion to Serie A after his club was promoted during the 2013–14 season, Palermo reached promotion with 5 games to spare, going up as Champions.

 He made his first appearance in Serie A on 31 August 2014, making an appearance in a 1–1 draw against Sampdoria.